dafyddcrosby/docs.daveops.net/books/automatic_quantum_computer_programming_by_lee_spector.md

+---
-# Automatic Quantum Computer Programming by Lee Spector
+title: Automatic Quantum Computer Programming by Lee Spector
-@books
+---

 When we get to the point of storing bits in things the size of atoms, we're dealing with quantum mechanical effects.